ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 “Not sure.
 I kind of like working with my hands.”
 I said.
 “Nah”, he cut in, “you got better things coming, kid.
 You don’t want to be like me, or these guys.
 Look at us”.
 He had a point.
 But I was fixated on fitting in and felt like admitting that I really wanted to do science would out me as different.
 I’d never be able to bridge the gap.
 Engineering seemed like a good middle-ground for us to connect on.
 “I mean that I like to build things” I said.
-“That’s good, kid”.....
+“That’s good, kid”....

+cont…..

 The cursor blinks on the terminal.
 A knock.
-In a loud voice, "Come in", I say.
-It's Jean, my assistant.
-Sir, your 2:00 is here".
+Your 2:00 is here.

+You fit in where you get respect.